merely-useful/py-rse/index.md

 nothing to commit, working directory clean
 ```

-To switch to our new branch we can use the `checkout` command
+To switch to our new branch we can use the `checkout` command\index{Git commands!checkout}
 that we first saw in Section \@ref(git-cmdline-restore):

 ```shell